Kartikay100/Bit-Model-Library/README.txt

 *Documentation:*
 - The supplied model is written in Python.
-To run the code, run XXXXX.
+To run the code, run SameBitModel.ipynb.
 - Attached with the code two files which are Input_File.xlsx and Output_File.xlsx.
    .
 The former is showing how the inputs should be fed in to be compatible with the code.
    .
 The later is a sample of the models outcome.